SciML/DiffEqDocs.jl/docs/src/analysis/parameter_estimation.md

 ## Optimization-Based Methods

-### Building objective function
+### Nonlinear Regression

 `build_loss_objective` builds an objective function to be used with Optim.jl and MathProgBase-associated solvers like NLopt.

 ```julia
 function build_loss_objective(prob::DEProblem,alg,loss_func